Welcome to WUNK!

 There are very few hard rules.

-No topical politics.
+• No topical politics.
 No named politicians, conflicts, ballot measures, et cetera.
 No calls to action.
 The internet is nonstop politics all the time, and as a print magazine we can not keep that pace.
 We’re just skipping that content.
 All art is inherently political, so we accept that there will be politics baked in, but we are avoiding explicitly political and “propaganda” art as much as possible.

-No negative reviews of local artists.
+• No negative reviews of local artists.
 This town / scene is too small, and we don’t need to bully specific individuals.
 You can talk some shit on art movements, but stay vague enough for plausible deniability so individual artists don’t feel singled out.
 We want to be supportive of the scene, not tear it apart with infighting.

-No outward-facing hate speech.
+• No outward-facing hate speech.
 You are not allowed to use slurs you don’t get called.
 You have a right to reclaim words used against you, but do not to hurl hate at other groups.

 That’s it for now!
 I am sure more will get added based on pitches we get (if y’all get wild), but so far that’s it.

 You can cuss, you can have sensual and sexual material, you can portray artistic violence.
-If we think is something goes too far, we will let you know.
-As a counter & excess culture magazine, we want to let you explore artistically, and have almost no rules outside of “no direct insults".
+If we think something goes too far, we will let you know.
+As a counter & excess culture magazine, we want to let you explore artistically, and so we have almost no rules outside of “no direct insults".

 How Pages Work